Richard Paul Momsen: Personal

 Momsen was married in 1921 to Dorothea Harnecker.
 Together, they had four children (Richard Jr., Alicia, William and Beatrice).

 Legacy

-A scholarship at George Washington University School of Law was established in 1964 by the law firm Momsen, Leonardos & Cia and the estate of Richard P. Momsen, to support Brazilian law students or law graduates to study U.S. law.
+A scholarship at George Washington University Law School was established in 1964 by the law firm Momsen, Leonardos & Cia and the estate of Richard P. Momsen, to support Brazilian law students or law graduates to study U.S. law.
 Richard Momsen and Dorothea Harnecker Momsen deeded the Momsen Preserve in Cross River, New York as protected land.